QubesOS/qubes-doc/HCL.md

 Remarks

 Further information field.
-Qubes, dom0 and this field is coloured in conjunction to reflect compatibility.
+Qubes, dom0 and this field is coloured in conjunction to reflect general machine compatibility.

 Reported by